arcus/LIEAF2022_workshop/github_slides.md

 * Create an account (it's free!)

 --{{0}}--
+OK, first I'll give you all a chance to follow the instructions you see on screen.
+Go to github.com and log in or create an account.

+Can I get a visual poll of how you're doing?
+Who here is logged in to GitHub?

+Great, so what are we looking at?
 GitHub is a website that provides storage for git repositories (we'll explain this a bit more) as well as some helpful add-ons that are often used by software developers.
 You may or may not use these helpful add-ons such as issues, pull requests, projects, etc.

 #### Your Account Homepage

 --{{0}}--
 Let's take a look at some of what you might see on your Git account homepage.
-Here is my GitHub account homepage!
+Here is my GitHub account homepage, which may look a little, or a lot, different from yours.

 --{{1}}--
 In the yellow highlighted area, you can see biographical information, which you can optionally add if you want.